-- 4.7.4.1 The responsibility, methods, and frequency for monitoring, maintaining, calibrating, and using screens, sieves, filters, or other technologies to remove or detect foreign matter shall be documented and implemented. - 4.7.4.2 Where detection and/or removal systems are used, the site shall establish limits for detection based on a risk assessment of the product and its packaging and the location of the detector in the process. - 4.7.4.3 Metal detectors or other physical contaminant detection technologies shall be routinely monitored, validated, and verified for operational effectiveness.
-The equipment shall be designed to isolate defective product and indicate when it is rejected. - 4.7.4.4 Records shall be maintained of the inspection of foreign object detection devices, of any products rejected or removed by them, and of corrective and preventative actions resulting from the inspections. - 4.7.4.5 In all cases of foreign matter contamination, the affected batch or item shall be isolated, inspected, reworked, or disposed of.
+- 9.7.4.1 The responsibility, methods, and frequency for monitoring, maintaining, calibrating, and using screens, sieves, filters, or other technologies to remove or detect foreign matter shall be documented and implemented. - 9.7.4.2 Where detection and/or removal systems are used, the site shall establish limits for detection based on a risk assessment of the product and its packaging and identify the location(s) of the detector(s) in the process. - 9.7.4.3 Metal detectors or other physical contaminant detection technologies shall be routinely monitored, validated, and verified for operational effectiveness.
+The equipment shall be designed to isolate defective product and indicate when it is rejected. - 9.7.4.4 Records shall be maintained of the inspection of foreign object detection devices, of any products rejected or removed by them, and of corrective and preventative actions resulting from the inspections. - 9.7.4.5 In all cases of foreign matter contamination, the affected batch or item shall be isolated, inspected, reworked, or disposed of.
 Records shall be maintained of the disposition.

-4.8 Waste Disposal
+9.8 Waste Disposal

-- 4.8.1.1 The responsibility and methods used to collect and handle dry, wet, and liquid waste and how to store it prior to removal from the premises shall be documented and implemented. - 4.8.1.2 Waste shall be removed on a regular basis and not build up in pet food handling or processing areas.
-Designated waste accumulation areas shall be maintained in a clean and tidy condition until external waste collection is undertaken. - 4.8.1.3 Waste and overflow water from tubs, tanks, and other equipment shall be discharged direct to the floor drainage system, or an alternative method that meets local regulatory requirements. - 4.8.1.4 Trolleys, vehicle waste disposal equipment, collection bins, and storage areas shall be maintained in a serviceable condition, cleaned, and sanitized regularly so as not to attract pests and other vermin. - 4.8.1.5 Adequate provision shall be made for the disposal of all solid processing waste including trimmings, inedible material, and used packaging. - 4.8.1.6 Where applicable, a documented procedure shall be in place for the controlled disposal of trademarked materials or waste considered high-risk for handling or other reasons.
-Where a contracted disposal service is used, the disposal process shall be reviewed regularly to confirm compliance.
+- 9.8.1.1 The responsibility and methods used to collect and handle dry, wet, and liquid waste and how to store it prior to removal from the premises shall be documented and implemented. - 9.8.1.2 Waste shall be removed on a regular basis and not allowed to build up in food handling or processing areas.
+Designated waste accumulation areas shall be maintained in a clean and tidy condition until external waste collection is undertaken.

-- 4.8.1.7 Inedible waste designated for animal feed shall be stored and handled so that it will not cause a risk to the animal or to further processing.
-If denaturant is used to identify inedible waste, it shall be demonstrated that it does not pose a risk to animal health. - 4.8.1.8 Waste held on-site prior to disposal shall be stored in a separate storage facility and suitably insect proofed and contained so as not to present a hazard. - 4.8.1.9 Adequate provision shall be made for the disposal of all liquid waste from processing and pet food handling areas.
-Liquid waste shall be either removed from the processing environment continuously or held in a designated storage area in lidded containers prior to disposal so as not to present a hazard. - 4.8.1.10 Reviews of the effectiveness of waste management shall form part of regular site inspections (refer to 2.5.4.3) and the results of these inspections shall be included in the relevant inspection reports.
+- 9.8.1.3 Waste and overflow water from tubs, tanks, and other equipment shall be discharged directly to the floor drainage system or by an alternative method that meets local regulatory requirements. - 9.8.1.4 Trolleys, vehicle waste disposal equipment, collection bins, and storage areas shall be maintained in a serviceable condition, cleaned, and sanitized regularly to prevent the attraction of pests and other vermin. - 9.8.1.5 Adequate provision shall be made for the disposal of all solid processing waste, including trimmings, inedible material, and used packaging. - 9.8.1.6 Where applicable, a documented procedure shall be in place for the controlled disposal of trademarked materials or waste considered high-risk for handling or other reasons.
+Where a contracted disposal service is used, the disposal process shall be reviewed regularly to confirm compliance. - 9.8.1.7 Inedible waste designated for animal feed shall be stored and handled so that it will not cause a risk to the animal or further processing.
+If denaturant is used to identify inedible waste, it shall be demonstrated that it does not pose a risk to animal health. - 9.8.1.8 Waste held on-site prior to disposal shall be stored in a separate storage facility that is suitably insect proofed and located where it does not present any hazards. - 9.8.1.9 Adequate provision shall be made for the disposal of all liquid waste from processing and food handling areas.
+Liquid waste shall either be removed from the processing environment continuously or held in a designated storage area in lidded containers prior to disposal where it does not present any hazards. - 9.8.1.10 Reviews of the effectiveness of waste management shall form part of regular site inspections (refer to 2.5.4.3), and the results of these inspections shall be included in the relevant inspection reports.